yuvalheff/deepline-gym/README.md

 ```bash
 pip install -r requirements.txt
 ```
-if you are using MAC, you might need to run -
+If you are using a MAC, you might need to run -
 ```bash
 brew install libomp
 ```